charlesxsh/deadlock-lsp/README.md

 $ npm i
 ```

-(b) We then create a directory named .vscode under the root directory of the project we will edit and
+(b) We then add a directory named ".vscode" under the root directory of the project we will edit and
-create a file name setting.json under the directory.
-The content of setting.json is shown as follows:
+create a file named "setting.json" under the directory.
+The content of "setting.json" is shown as follows:

 ```
 {